wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 		- What is a Region?
 			- A region is a set of datacenters deployed within a latency-defined perimeter and connected through a dedicated regional low-latency network.
 			- Two or more data centers not too far from each other connected with a fiber connection.
+			- A set of data centers that are close enough to each other that it doesn't matter which datacenter your data is in.
+Latency is the time it takes for data to travel.
 		- How to choose a region?
 			- **Location**
 				- Choose a region closest to your users to minimize latency